Living life in full colour from the still centre of God

 come as you are

-An ecumenical Christian worship community which offers a warm welcome to people who are: Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual (LGBTQIA).
-It began in Liverpool in July 2008.
-Now Open Table communities gather across the UK, hosted by inclusive churches in various denominations.
+A Christian worship community which genuinely welcomes and affirms people who are: Lesbian, Gay, Bisexual, Trans, Queer/Questioning, Intersex, & Asexual (LGBTQIA), + anyone who wants to belong in an accepting, loving community.
+It began at St Bride's Liverpool in June 2008, Now Open Table communities gather across the UK, hosted by inclusive churches as part of the Open Table Network.

 The Team Parish of St Luke in the City takes its duty and obligation to protect everyone extremely seriously.
 We have adopted the national Church of England's robust procedures and guidelines.
 Find out more about the national policies and procedures.